polkadot-developers/polkadot-docs/infrastructure/general/setup-rpc.md

 ---
 title: Set up an RPC node
-description: Instructions on setting up, securing, and maintaining an RPC node.
+description: Learn how to configure set up, secure, and maintain an RPC node in an archival or pruned state (and know the difference between the two).
 ---

 The RPC server (included in all Polkadot SDK node implementations) can be accessed over the WebSocket protocol, which can be used to access the underlying network and/or validator node.
 By default, you can access your node's RPC server from `localhost` (for example, to rotate keys or do other maintenance).
-To access it from another server or an applications UI (such as [Polkadot-JS UI](https://polkadot.js.org/apps){target=_blank}) it is recommended to enable access to the RPC node over an SSL connection and encrypt the connection between the end user and the RPC server.
+To access it from another server or an applications UI (such as [Polkadot.js](https://polkadot.js.org/apps){target=_blank}) it is recommended to enable access to the RPC node over an SSL connection and encrypt the connection between the end user and the RPC server.
 This can be achieved by setting up a secure proxy.
 Many browsers, such as Google Chrome, will block non-secure WS endpoints if they come from a different origin.

-!!!info
+!!!warning
-    Enabling remote access to your validator node should not be necessary and is not suggested, as it can often lead to security problems
+    Enabling remote access to your validator node shouldn't be necessary and is not suggested, as it can often lead to security problems

 ## Set Up a Node

 <!-- TODO: ref full node tut too -->

-Setting up any Substrate-based node relies on a similar process.
+Setting up any Polkadot SDK-based node relies on a similar process.
 For example, by default, they will all share the same WebSocket connection at port 9944 on localhost.
-In this example, we'll set up a Polkadot sync node on a Debian-flavoured server (such as Ubuntu 22.04).
+In this example, you'll set up a Polkadot sync node on a Debian-flavored server (such as Ubuntu 22.04).
 Create a new server on your provider of choice or locally at home.
-See Set up a Full Node for additional instructions.
+See [Set up a Full Node](todo:link){target=_blank} for additional instructions.
 You can install from the default apt repository or build from scratch.
 The startup options in the setup process provide various settings that can be modified.